Devoleum/docs/devoleum_book/devoleum-docs-eng/src/notarize/README.md

-# Come notarizzare la propria filiera utilizzando Devoleum
+# How to notarize your supply chain using Devoleum

-In questa sezione troverai le informazioni su come notarizzare la propria filiera utilizzando Devoleum
+In this section you will find information on how to notarize your own supply chain using Devoleum